 Then, people either don’t know about human rights’ laws or, when it comes to the implementation of the existing laws, think that it is the responsibility of the government or the police to implement them.

 We actually have laws against sexual harassment, but we also need people to know about the laws and how to apply them.
-We do need laws on domestic violence.
-Domestic violence is considered a family matter.
+We do need laws on domestic violence, which is considered a family matter.
 It is considered honoring the family and the woman by keeping a woman inside the house.
 You are considered a good woman if you are a great cook and stay in the house caring for your husband and in-laws.
-I think that also need to change.
+That also needs to change.

 Do you see a changed mindset with the next generation of boys?
 Or are the ideas and values still transferred from one generation to another without much thought?